bigpresh/Pod-Readme/README.md

 ## Other Changes

 - Added more tests.
-- The bugtracker URL now refers to the GitHub issues list at https://rt.cpan.org/Public/Dist/Display.html?Name=Pod-Readme instead of RT.
+- The bugtracker URL now refers to the GitHub issues list at https://github.com/bigpresh/Pod-Readme/issues instead of RT.
+- Added a version to all modules in the distribution, and a version QA test to the repo.

 See the `Changes` file for a longer revision history.